Wyamio/Wyam.Web/Input/modules/concatdocuments.md

 Title: ConcatDocuments
-Description: Inserts previously processed documents into your pipeline
+Description: Concatenates pipeline documents with previously processed ones
 ---
 This module *copies* documents from other pipelines and places them into the current pipeline after all input documents.
 Note that because this module does not remove the documents from their original pipeline it's likely you will end up with documents that have the same content and metadata in two different pipelines.
+If you don't want to include the input documents as part of your output, use [Documents](/modules/documents) instead.

 # Usage
 ---